h-tech/wordpress-to-instagram/readme.txt

 * if debug mode activated, in the info box, you will have the full response of instagram, with the message why it was not accepted by instagram.

 * Tested in Wordpress 5.0.1

+= 1.4.7 =

+Bug corrected :

+* Minor correction to the login process to Instagram

+New features:

+* None

+* Tested in Wordpress 5.0.2

+= 1.4.8 =

+Bug corrected :

+* None

+New features:

+* Bypass control to avoid the checking of width and/or height, in that case the picture is sent to Instagram no matter what, so it may be refused by Instagram
+* Resize of photo to a size acccepted by Instagram ( max : 1080px )

+* Tested in Wordpress 5.0.2